-Because our world is so computer-driven, it should come as no surprise that your ability to repay virtually any loan comes down to one number.
+Since we live in an computer-driven world, it should come as no surprise that your ability to repay your mortgage loan comes down to just one number.

-This score is created by credit agencies.
-They use the payment history of all of your loans: credit cards, mortgages, car/boat loans etcetera.
+The FICO score is built by credit agencies.
+These agencies use the payment history of your various loans: credit cards, mortgages, car/boat loans and others.

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While these methods vary from one agency to another, the differences aren't huge; they all use the following in calculating your score:
+While the formulas vary, all of the agencies use the following to build a score:

-- Payment History - Do you pay your bills on time?
+- Payment History - Do you have any payments later than 30 days?

-- Your Credit Card Balances - How many accounts do you hold?
-How much do you owe?
+- Your Credit Card Balances - How many credit card accounts do you hold, and how much do you owe on them?

-- Credit Inquiries - How many times have lenders pulled your credit for the purpose of giving you a loan?
+- Inquiries on Your Credit - How many times have you had your credit checked for a loan?

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Armed with this information, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.